-No representation or warranty, express or implied, is made or given by Morgan Stanley & Co.
-International plc and UBS AG Hong Kong Branch (UBS AG is incorporated in Switzerland with limited liability) (the "Initial Purchasers") or any of their respective affiliates or advisers as to the accuracy, completeness or sufficiency of the information set forth herein, and nothing contained in this offering memorandum is, or should be relied upon as, a promise, representation or warranty, whether as to the past or the future.
+No representation or warranty, express or implied, is made or given by China International Capital Corporation Hong Kong Securities Limited, The Hongkong and Shanghai Banking Corporation Limited, Morgan Stanley & Co.
+International plc, BNP Paribas, CLSA Limited and Fortune (HK) Securities Limited (the "Initial Purchasers") or any of their respective affiliates or advisers as to the accuracy, completeness or sufficiency of the information set forth herein, and nothing contained in this offering memorandum is, or should be relied upon as, a promise, representation or warranty, whether as to the past or the future.
 The Initial Purchasers have not independently verified any of the information contained in this offering memorandum or can give any assurance that this information is accurate, truthful or complete.
 To the fullest extent permitted by law, the Initial Purchasers do not accept any responsibility for the contents of this offering memorandum or for any statement made or purported to be made by the Initial Purchasers or on their behalf in connection with the Company or the issue and offering of the Notes.
 The Initial Purchasers accordingly disclaim all and any liability whether arising in tort or contract or otherwise which it might otherwise have in respect of this offering memorandum or any such statement.